 What is a liveable and sustainable community?
-It demonstrates Smart Growth principles: the natural environment and our farmland are protected; residents are engaged; neighbourhoods are revitalized, communities are vibrant, complete, and walkable; active transportation is safe and convenient; there is a range of good quality affordable housing choices; green infrastructure, green building design, and green neighbourhood design are the norm.
+It is net zero and demonstrates Smart Growth principles: the natural environment and our farmland are protected; residents are engaged; neighbourhoods are revitalized, communities are vibrant, complete, and walkable; active transportation is safe and convenient; there is a range of good quality affordable housing choices; green infrastructure, green building design, and green neighbourhood design are the norm.

-WATER QUALITY: water is life!
-We need to protect the health of our lakes, rivers, creeks and wetlands, and minimize the impact of development on our watersheds.
+WATER QUALITY: Water is life!
+We need to protect the health of our lakes, rivers, creeks and wetlands.

 Here's what Sudburians have to say about their liveable community.

 Have a look at a local neighbourhood, and what makes it sustainable.